Deformation Quantization for Actions of K\"ahlerian Lie Groups: Tempered pair for elementary normal -groups

 and observes that

-The derivatives of $B$ therefore all belong to the space generated by $D$, $\Gamma$ and finitely many derivatives.
+The derivatives of $B$ therefore all belong to the space generated by the entries of $D$ and $\Gamma$ and by finitely many of their derivatives.
 This is enough to conclude since restricted to functions that depend only on the variable $a$, we have $\widetilde H=\partial_a$.
-The proof for the matrix $A$ is entirely similar. \EPf
+The proof for the matrix $A$ is entirely similar. \end{proof}